'UC provided me with opportunities that I would never have dreamed of...'

 In particular, she focused on the governance agreement between Ngāi Tūhoe and the Crown that created legal personality for Te Urewera, which has become the first natural area in the world to be given its own legal identity.

 ‘I researched a “world first” – the creation of legal personality for a natural object.
 It was cool to be researching something as it developed; for example I got to attend select committee hearings to watch the Parliamentary process develop this interesting concept.

 ‘It’s interesting from a constitutional perspective as well,’ she says.
 ‘In New Zealand, how will a whole new form of legal personality be interpreted?
 My research involved thinking biculturally about a lot of sensitive issues.’

 Her other interest was a unique co-management arrangement with Ngāi Tahu as a partner in the recovery process in Christchurch following the earthquakes, giving them equal standing with CERA (Canterbury Earthquake Recovery Authority) and other local authorities.

 ‘Ngāi Tahu’s role in the Christchurch rebuild is simply fascinating, as the iwi have a unique role to play in formulating the future of Christchurch.’

-Rachael was quick to land a role with the Christchurch District Court after completing her master's, where she works as a Judge's Clerk for judges in the criminal, civil and family law jurisdictions.
+Rachael was quick to land a role with the Christchurch District Court after completing her master’s, where she worked as a Judge’s Clerk for judges in the criminal, civil and family law jurisdictions.

 Rachael is keen to build on her successful track record so far, which she attributes to her extensive studies, and potentially go on to a PhD examining the government response to insurance claims during the earthquakes.

 ‘UC provides a quality Law degree, and this in addition to my research-based LLM adequately provided me with the background to succeed in a busy research environment.
 It is also a valued degree amongst those in the profession.